 Hoffman Family Library

-Your student, faculty or staff Goodwin College ID is your library card.
+Your student, faculty or staff Goodwin University ID is your library card.
 Faculty or academic staff may authorize a currently enrolled student or staff member as a proxy to check out library materials in the faculty member's name.
 The individual faculty or academic staff member agrees to be responsible for returning or renewing materials on time and paying any replacement bills for books that are lost or damaged.

 Loan periods and due dates vary depending on the type of material and class use.
 It is the borrower's responsibility to note the due dates for materials and to return or renew them by those dates.
 Please check the circulation policy posted in the library.